 You’ll enjoy authentic German beers such as Premium Dunkel, Premium Verum, Konig Ludwig Weiss, and more.
 You’ll also get to chow down on German sausages, pretzels, pizza, nuts, and other snacks.
 Enjoy a Dachshund Beauty Pageant as well as other entertainment such as costume contests, dunk tanks (“Dunk a Hunk” and “Dunk a Wench”), talent shows, and more.

 Stay for the evening, when the event morphs to a ROCKtoberfest, with local rock and roll bands entertaining the crowds.
 If wine is more to your liking than beer, visit Virginia Beach for the Virginia Wine Festival in October.
 This festival shows off more than 200 of Virginia’s wines.
-The event takes place in Town Point Park and also includes live musical performances as well as the opportunity to purchase gourmet foods and specialty gifts for the wine enthusiast.
+The event takes place at Town Point Park and also includes live musical performances as well as the opportunity to purchase gourmet foods and specialty gifts for the wine enthusiast.

 The same weekend as the art show is the Boardwalk Weekend, in which you can enjoy daily concerts at several festival stages along 32 blocks of the Boardwalk.
 Shop ’til you drop and eat crab cakes and seafood, ice cream, chocolates, and Italian ice until you can’t eat anymore!